Intelligent Reflecting Surfaces for THz Communications: Fundamentals, Key Solutions, and System Prototyping: Hardware Designs of THz Metasurfaces

 \subsubsection{Electronic Approaches}

 Traditional active components such as diodes and varactors, though effective in microwave-frequency reconfigurable metasurfaces, encounter significant limitations in THz systems due to their restricted cutoff frequencies.
-To address these challenges, three advanced electronic tuning strategies have emerged for THz reconfigurable metasurfaces: complementary metal oxide semiconductor transistors (CMOS) with optimized structures to mitigate parasitic effects at THz frequencies, layered semiconductor heterostructures functioning as Schottky diodes or high-electron mobility transistors (HEMTs), and graphene-based devices leveraging electrical tunability.
-For instance, Fig. \ref{schematic_illustrations}(a) illustrates a Schottky junction fabricated by integrating metallic split-ring resonators (SRRs) with a thin n-doped GaAs layer.
+To address these challenges, three advanced electronic tuning strategies have emerged for THz reconfigurable metasurfaces.
+Specifically, complementary metal oxide semiconductor (CMOS) transistors with optimized structures have been proposed to mitigate parasitic effects at THz frequencies.
+For example, recent progress in CMOS-based solutions has been reported in \cite{venkatesh2020high}, where a 65 nm CMOS-processed $2 \times 2$ chip array was fabricated, integrating 576 independently addressable meta-atoms.
+Operating at 0.3 THz, this platform achieves 8-bit digital programming at GHz-scale speeds with dynamic amplitude modulation and phase control supporting functions such as multi-beamforming and holographic projection.
+In addition, layered semiconductor heterostructures functioning as Schottky diodes or high-electron mobility transistors (HEMTs) benefit from high electron mobility.
+Besides, graphene can present advantages over conventional semiconductors, such as remarkable thermal conductivity and outstanding mechanical flexibility, making it highly promising for applications in dynamic wave control at THz frequencies and for realizing the IRS beamforming.
+Fig. \ref{schematic_illustrations}(a) illustrates a Schottky junction fabricated by integrating metallic split-ring resonators (SRRs) with a thin n-doped gallium arsenide (GaAs) layer.
 Here, reverse gate-bias voltage dynamically modulates the substrate’s carrier density within the split-gap region, enabling precise resonance tuning of the SRRs.
-Recently, CMOS-based solutions have achieved notable progress \cite{venkatesh2020high}, where a 65 nm CMOS-processed 2×2 chip array was fabricated, integrating 576 independently addressable meta-atoms.
-This platform achieves 8-bit digital programming at GHz-scale speeds, enabling dynamic amplitude modulation (25 dB depth) and phase control (±30° beam steering).
-Operating at 0.3 THz, the system supports multifunctional applications such as multi-beamforming and holographic projection, underscoring the viability of CMOS technology for high-speed THz reconfiguration.